JimD-Python/my-portfolio/README.md

-# my-portfolio
+# Jim Donachie's Portfolio

-Serverless Course Portfolio
+This is my Serverless Course Portfolio.
+It uses AWS and ReactJS.